 The main limitation of this study is that the nature of the jumping mechanography testing means only those older study participants who retain a certain level of lower limb mobility are able to complete the assessment.
 However, when the data were restricted to a sample of people who could jump, the physical performance measures did not distinguish between fallers versus non-fallers.
 To fully assess associations between jumping mechanography and falls risk, it will be important to study this prospectively, for longer, in a younger, less-frail cohort and see whether such measures are also associated with falls risk in younger, fitter individuals.
 Another limitation is the low number of participants who completed the follow-up questionnaire to assess fall history which reduced our sample to 169 participants.
 This may in part be due to healthy survivor bias which is unavoidable in a cohort aged over 77 years at follow-up.
 There was also around 6 month time gap between physical capability and jumping mechanography testing, and so further studies obtaining these measurements are the same time point would be warranted to ensure the generalisability of these findings.
 However given the consistency of the findings in this study with previous research it is unlikely this small time difference had an effect on the overall results.

-In conclusion, muscle velocity and power, measured using jumping mechanography, were associated with risk of falls in an older adult community dwelling cohort whereas physical capability tests were not.
-The method shows potential for assessing falls risk in community-dwelling older adults.
+In conclusion, in this relatively healthy cohort of older community dwelling adults jumping mechanography appears to be a more sensitive measure of muscle deficits and falls risk than standard physical capability measures.
+Therefore the results of this pragmatic pilot study could be used to help develop thresholds for identifying those at risk of falls in future studies containing large numbers of physically able participants.

 Acknowledgements